RerikOp/Brightify/README.md

 # Remarks
 + Currently, only the Windows task bar icon is supported, the main part of this app is OS independent
-+ Feel free to create a pull request and add your own Monitor ;)
++ Feel free to create a pull request and add your own USB Monitor